agentgt/jirm/jirm-core/README.md

 **Notice how thats real SQL.** Its Not SQL with placeholders like `?` or `:name` or `#{}`.
 You can copy and paste it into any SQL query tool and it will work.

-Yes those comments at the end of the lines are special:
+*Yes those comments at the end of the lines are special*:

 ```java
 PlainSql sql = PlainSql.fromResource(TestBean.class, "select-test-bean.sql")